 The college uses a three-year program review cycle to afford educational programs the opportunity to reflect upon and share the results of their annual programs assessments for the three prior years, as well as their plans for the program moving forward, including improvements based upon findings of annual assessment efforts.

 Every year, program faculty and their supervising academic dean will meet for “health checks” to review and discuss both quantitative and qualitative data about their programs.
-This data will be accessed and edited in NETSPACE under the “Reports” tab.
+This data will be accessed and edited in NETSPACE under the “Educational Program Health” tab.
 The office of institutional effectiveness and research will provide the quantitative data, i.e., student demographics, graduation numbers, select results from the graduation survey and retention data.
 The assessment coordinator and deans will work with program faculty to collect and report the qualitative data not provided by the office of institutional research and effectiveness, e.g., program needs, industry trends and employer feedback.
-Annual program “health checks” are to be completed by January 31.
+Annual program “health checks” are to be completed by May 15th.